upright-netizen/ui-gilt-navigation/README.md

 A web component for the Gilt navigation created using Polymer.
 This is just a stub used for prototyping and is not fully functional.

+## Setup

+1. `npm install`
+2. `cd gilt-navigation && bower install`

+## Development

+Start the local webserver by typing `grunt` from the root of the project.

+Make changes to the web-component in `gilt-navigation/gilt-navigation.html` and check it out in the browser at [http://0.0.0.0:5555/gilt-navigation](http://0.0.0.0:5555/gilt-navigation)

 ## Project Structure

 The root directory of this project is the workspace.
 The web component itself lives in `gilt-navigation`.